The Next-Line Predictor (NLP)¶

 BOOM core’s Front-end fetches instructions and predicts every cycle where to fetch the next instructions.
-If a misprediction is detected in BOOM’s Back-end, or BOOM’s own backing predictor wants to redirect the pipeline in a different direction, a request is sent to the Front-End and it begins fetching along a new instruction path.
+If a misprediction is detected in BOOM’s Back-end, or BOOM’s own Backing Predictor (BPD) wants to redirect the pipeline in a different direction, a request is sent to the Front-end and it begins fetching along a new instruction path.

-The next-line predictor is an amalgamation of a fully-associative Branch Target Buffer (BTB), Bi-Modal Table (BIM) and a Return Address Stack (RAS) which work together to make a fast, but reasonably accurate prediction.
+The NLP is an amalgamation of a fully-associative Branch Target Buffer (BTB), Bi-Modal Table (BIM) and a Return Address Stack (RAS) which work together to make a fast, but reasonably accurate prediction.

 The Fetch PC first performs a tag match to find a uniquely matching BTB entry.
 If a hit occurs, the BTB entry will make a prediction in concert with the RAS as to whether there is a branch, jump, or return found in the Fetch Packet and which instruction in the Fetch Packet is to blame.
 The BIM is used to determine if that prediction made was a branch taken or not taken.
 The BTB entry also contains a predicted PC target, which is used as the Fetch PC on the next cycle.